sunnyStefi/rust-memory-practice/readme.md

     - MUTABLE (UNIQUE) REFERENCE (&mut)
         - the reference variable has RW permissions
         - it *temporary removes RWOF permissions to the referenced data* until the variable that's bound to the reference it's no longer alive (deallocation) &rarr; avoids undefined behaviour

-#### 5. Heap
-- hosts Boxes
-  - constructs used by collections (Vec, String, HashMap)
-  - data can only be accessed only by the owner, not aliasing
-- can contain pointers to the Stack
-- `push` reallocates data

 #### 6. Deallocation
 - deallocation is automatically managed by `rustc`